IEEESupComSB/IEEESupComSB/README.md

 🔭-IEEE Sup'Com Student Branch

 IEEE SUP’COM student branch was founded in 2011 by 3 students.
-And 2 years ago the student branch started to gain more members and had a blooming activity ever sense.
+And ever since the student branch gained more and more members and had a blooming activity.
+As we keep challenging ourselves.
 It now has more that 150 members and 4 chapters, hence ranked ✨3rd ✨ in IEEE Tunisia Section.
 <br />
 Our Activities
   ✨-Contests